The God Who Hides

 Atheists should consider what it’s like to build one’s life around a relationship that, to practitioners, is as real as loving one’s mother—and then, suddenly, to find oneself utterly alone.
 “That’s what you get for believing a fairy tale,” some atheist observer might opine.
-But that’s not real humanism.
-That’s commentary from a self-righteous know-it-all.
-You don’t have to a Christian to be blot on the human condition.
+But that’s not real humanism; that’s commentary from a self-righteous know-it-all.
+You don’t have to be a Christian (as some like to sneer) to be a blot on the human condition.
 Jerks come is all flavors.

 No, a true humanist considers what that inner torment must feel like—and he/she has compassion.
 To hope that there is benevolence at the heart of it all is no crime.
 To hope that there is meaning, and purpose, and a transcendent friend, this is no felony.
 A true humanist looks tenderly upon those in pain.

 Christians, too, should consider what it’s like to live with a God-shaped hole deep in one’s psyche.
 That is, if there is such a hole, as Christians believe.
 They should think about the endless, fruitless attempts to fill that hole with the love of a person, the quest for money, a simmering rage, or a mind-numbing succession of craft ales.

 There is a scene in Men in Black (1997) where a local farmer, an abusive drunk, challenges an alien invader.
 When the alien instructs the man to put down his shotgun, the bully responds, “You can have my gun when you pry it from my cold dead fingers.”
 The alien replies, “Your proposal is acceptable.”
 Then, a long tentacle seizes the hapless human and Edgar (that was the character’s name) comes to a miserable end.